 It is just amazing to have an independent power source on a campsite or whatever you are traveling with.
 With a solar panel, you can charge your phone, laptop, and camera anywhere you want!

-So, if you bought your car and want to install solar energy, keep on reading!
+So, if you bought your car in Australia and want to install solar energy, keep on reading!

 It’s all about the Amperes

 Before you start looking for solar panels, batteries and inverters, you should know what kind of solar panel and batteries you need, as there are many different types available.
 To get to know what kind you need, you should figure out how many Amperes you need.
 An Ampere, often shortened as Amp, is the base unit of electric current.

 On every electric device, the Amps are mentioned.
 Most of the time directly, sometimes only Watts and Volts are mentioned.
 We’ll give you an example:

 On the charger of Kelly’s laptop are mentioned the following details: